RaghavaAlajangi/DCscope/docs/sec_rtdc_basics.rst

 RT-DC measurement.
 These features are mostly computed live during data acquisition and are stored alongside the raw image data.
 Here, only the most important features are discussed.
-A full list of the features available in Shape-Out is maintained in the :ref:`dclab documentation <dclab:sec_features>`.
+A full list of the features available in DCscope is maintained in the :ref:`dclab documentation <dclab:sec_features>`.

 Area and porosity
 -----------------
 The area is the projected object area which is determined via the contour of the binarized event image.
-Shape-Out differentiates between two types of area, area of the measured contour ("Measured area [px]") and area of the convex contour ("Convex area [px]" and "Area [µm²]").
+DCscope differentiates between two types of area, area of the measured contour ("Measured area [px]") and area of the convex contour ("Convex area [px]" and "Area [µm²]").
 The convex contour is the `convex hull <https://en.wikipedia.org/wiki/Convex_hull>`__ of the measured